UX in m-commerce: 5 things you need to know about digital product design

 This part is essential for the success of your m-commerce application.
 You simply need a mobile-first payment gateway implementation.
 Otherwise, the process might be too complicated and cause high cart abandonment rates.

 Make sure that users can purchase from you without having to register.
-It’s important to sketch the entire checkout journey and always mark the customer’s position in it, so they know how many steps are left to completion.
+It’s important to sketch the entire checkout journey.
+Always mark the customer’s position in it, so they know how many steps are left to completion.
 Display the total order value (together with shipping) throughout that process.

 Expert tip: Sometimes customers may remember that they need to buy something else once they’re already going through the checkout process.
 Allow them to do that easily by including a handy button that takes them back to the store and keeps their shopping cart.